 Someone tries to class up something by "pronouncing it poshly".
-Most commonly this is done as response to other people pronouncing the word in such a way that it sounds much sillier.
+Most commonly this is done as a response to other people pronouncing the word in such a way that it sounds much sillier.
 Whether the fancy pronunciation or the obvious yet silly one is "correct" is usually beside the point.
 The point is, that for some people, keeping a name filled with aristocratic airs is Serious Business.

 This practice likely originated (at least as far as we know) in the Middle Ages among upper class families who had common surnames and didn't want to be associated with their lowly upbringing.
-The Featherstone-Haughs for example were named for a poor farming village, so in order to make themselves sound posher, they changed the pronunciation of the name to "Fanshaw".
+The Featherstone-Haughs, for example, were named for a poor farming village, so in order to make themselves sound posher they changed the pronunciation of the name to "Fanshaw".

 This trope is related to the linguistic phenomenon known as hyperforeignism.